 MORE: Inside Garden Rescue star Charlie Dimmock's friendship with Alan Titchmarsh

-But before being known and loved for his time on many shows like Love Your Garden and Spring into Summer, Alan has had quite the impressive TV career.
-To celebrate, we had a look back at his early career below…
+But before being known and loved for his time on the show, Alan has had quite the impressive TV career.
+To celebrate, let's take a look back at his early career below…

 WATCH: Alan Titchmarsh's close friend, Charlie Dimmock, stars in Garden Rescue

 Alan Titchmarsh's early career